To register a guest:

 To ensure the security of information transmitted over the wireless network and protect the stability of both the wired and wireless network for other clients, admin staff will disconnect wireless access points that are not appropriately registered, do not meet network security requirements, and/or are improperly configured.

-- Login information to use internet: Same as email account.
+- Login information to use department Wi-Fi: Same as department account.